 One of Mourinho’s strengths is game reading.
 He’s got the ability to read opponents’ tactics and find solutions to them, as the game is unfolding.
 Even if it means making difficult substitutions.

 What fans call the Manchester united way, is having the attackers run into spaces created by the opponent.
 This is effective if the opponent decides to play with spaces.
-But what happens if the opponent closes out all the spaces like Newcastle did?
-The Man united attackers seemed a bit lost.
+But what happens if the opponent closes out all the spaces?

-Mourinho’s greatest crime at Manchester united was asking the midfielders to be more disciplined in their positioning, to cover the weak defense.
-This annoyed the midfielders so much that some of them started sulking (a serious sign of weakness and lack of maturity).
+Mourinho’s crime at Man united was asking his midfielders to be more disciplined in their positioning, to cover the weaknesses in defense.

-They let go of a manager most capable of developing strong character and mental strength among the players.
+3. They let go of a manager capable of developing strong character among the players.

-His time at FC Porto and Inter Millan proved that he could build a team with strong character, capable of winning against all odds.
-But Manchester united chose to let him go, rather than give him time to build a strong world class side.
-In my opinion this was an error.
+His time at FC Porto and Inter Millan is proof of his ability to build a team with strong character, capable of winning against all odds.
+But Manchester united chose to let him go, rather than give him time to build.

 It’s evident by some of the signings he made.
-Paul Pogba was what you can call a finished product, having established himself at Juventus.
+Paul Pogba had established himself at Juventus as a world-class player.
 Jose was prepared to build his team around Paul.

-Eric baily, Fred and Diogo Dalot are typical examples of players with unquestionable talent and potential.
+Eric Bailly and Fred are typical examples of players with unquestionable talent and potential.
 They are typical Manchester united players, strong, fast and skillful.
-Unfortunately, he was not given enough time to develop them into a team of complete players.
+Unfortunately, Jose was not given enough time to develop them into a team of complete players.

-What these players have is potential, but they need a strong manager who isn’t afraid of pointing out their weakness, so that they can grow both physically and mentally.
+These players have potential, but they need a strong manager who isn’t afraid of pointing out their weaknesses so that they can grow both physically and mentally.
 Mental strength is vital for any top athlete.
 If an athlete crumbles under criticism, all they can ever be is someone with potential.

-One of the things that made sir Alex Ferguson one of the greatest of all time, is that he was allowed the status of a god, at Manchester united.
+One thing that made sir Alex Ferguson the greatest of all time, is that he was allowed the status of a 'god' at Manchester united.
 It was either his way, or you were out.
-Even the mighty David Beckham, Jaap Stam, Christiano Ronaldo and Ruud Van Nistlerooy tested his wrath.
-That’s what sustained Manchester united as a great team.
+Even the great David Beckham, Jaap Stam, Christiano Ronaldo, and Ruud Van Nistelrooy tested his wrath.
+That’s what sustained Manchester united as a formidable team.
 There was authority, and everyone knew where that authority was.

 This is exactly what Mourinho was building at Manchester united, and given time, it would have worked.
-The manager needs authority to determine team tactics, and not get questioned by his players, at least not in public like some of the ill-mannered players do.
-But the club didn’t afford him time to make it work.
+The manager needs authority to determine team tactics, and not get questioned by his players, at least not in public.
+The club didn’t afford him time to make it work.
 They chose the quick fix.

-They went against the very things that made Manchester United great and fierce
+4. They went against the very things that made Manchester United fierce

 By firing Mourinho because of his stance on players, Manchester united went against the very things that made them a formidable club.

-The confusion in Manchester United’s rebuilding is made worse by the unrelenting desire to measure progress on developing world class academy graduates, which is not a bad thing, but it's making the confusion in the transition even worse, by blinding them to some of the realities that have made big teams dominant.
+The problem in Manchester United’s rebuilding process is made worse by the unrelenting desire to measure progress on developing world-class academy graduates, which is not a bad thing in its self, but it's making the confusion in the transition worse by blinding them to some of the realities that have made big teams dominant.

 © 2019 Ian Batanda